AstuteSource/chasten/README.md

 ## 💠 Verbose Output

-You can see the verbose output when running various functions, you can include `--verbose` to return more information about the program execution.
-Here is an example with `chasten analyze lazytracker`:
+By adding the `--verbose` flag to the `chasten analyze lazytracker` command, you will receive more detailed information about the program execution.
+This can be useful for troubleshooting and understanding how the tool is working behind the scenes Here is an example with `chasten analyze lazytracker`:

 ```shell
 chasten analyze lazytracker \